interrogator/corpkit/README.md

 ### Daniel McDonald ([@interro_gator](https://twitter.com/interro_gator))

-> Because I kept building new tools for my linguistic research, I decided to put them together into *corpkit*, a simple toolkit for working with parsed and structured linguistic corpora.
+> Because I kept building new tools for my linguistic research, I decided to put them together into *corpkit*, a toolkit for working with parsed and structured linguistic corpora.
 >
 > **There's also a GUI version of the tool.
 This resides as pure Python in `corpkit/corpkit-gui.py`, and a zipped up version of an OSX executable in the [`corpkit-app` submodule](https://www.github.com/interrogator/corpkit-app).
 Documentation for the GUI is [here](http://interrogator.github.io/corpkit/).
 From here on out, though, this readme concerns the command line interface only.**